Bob May (golfer)

 Robert Anthony May (born October 6, 1968) is an American professional golfer.
-He lost to Tiger Woods in a three-hole playoff for the 2000 PGA Championship at Valhalla.
+He is most notable for losing to Tiger Woods in a three-hole playoff for the 2000 PGA Championship at Valhalla.

 Early life and amateur career

 May was born on October 6, 1968.
-He attended Los Altos High School in Hacienda Heights, California, and was featured in the Faces in the Crowd section in Sports Illustrated at age sixteen in 1984.
-He played college golf at Oklahoma State University in Stillwater, and was a member of the American Walker Cup team in 1991 before turning professional later that year.
+He attended Los Altos High School in Hacienda Heights, California, and was featured in the Faces in the Crowd section in Sports Illustrated at age 16 in 1984.

+May played college golf at Oklahoma State University in Stillwater, and was a member of the American Walker Cup team in 1991.

 Professional career

+In 1991, May turned professional.
+Early in his career, he played primarily internationally on the Asia Golf Circuit and the European Tour.
+May won the 1999 Victor Chandler British Masters on the European Tour.

-May joined the PGA Tour in 1994.
-He did not win on the Tour, but he finished second three times, including a playoff loss to Tiger Woods at the 2000 PGA Championship at Valhalla, and most recently at the 2006 B.C.
+On the PGA Tour he did not win on the tour but he finished second three times, including a playoff loss to Tiger Woods at the 2000 PGA Championship at Valhalla and most recently at the 2006 B.C.
 Open at Turning Stone Resort & Casino, where he lost by one to John Rollins.
-However he won the 1999 Victor Chandler British Masters on the European Tour.

 His career was curtailed by a back injury in 2003, and in 2006 he played the PGA Tour on a Major Medical Exemption.
-After the 2007 season he lost his PGA Tour card.

-From 2008 through 2010, May played primarily on the Nationwide Tour (now the Korn Ferry Tour) along with some PGA Tour events.
+After the 2007 season, he lost his PGA Tour card.
+From 2008 through 2010, May played primarily on the Nationwide Tour along with some PGA Tour events.
 He lost his status on the minor-league tour after missing 15 of 25 cuts in 2010; he played in only eight tournaments in 2011 and just twice in 2012.
 May was in the top 50 of the Official World Golf Ranking for much of 2000 and 2001.